Clastify logo

 For a spring that obeys Hooke’s law,

 A stiffer spring has a larger spring constant.
 It therefore takes a larger force to produce the same extension.
-On a force–extension graph, Hooke’s law appears as a straight line through the origin, with the gradient giving the spring constant.
+On a force–extension graph, Hooke’s law appears as a straight line through the origin, with the gradient equal to the spring constant.

 The elastic potential energy stored in the spring is the work done to stretch or compress it.
 On the force–extension graph, that work is the triangular area under the line: